NickJAFriend/FT-Web-Task/README.md

 ### Let us begin...
 ***
-This code indicates that the satck will be analysed for performance.
+This code indicates that the process will be analysed for performance.
 ```
 performance.now()
 ```